dsl-logo

 Mortgage borrowing in Australia by loan type and location

-Monthly home lending has is still below the highs of late 2021 and early 2022.
-But compared to a year ago, current overall lending is up by around 18.9% overall, driven by both growing owner-occupier (+13.1%) and investor (+29.5%) lending.
+Monthly home lending is still below the highs of late 2021, despite significant growth in 2024.
+Compared to the previous year, overall lending was up by around 16% overall at the end of 2024, driven by both growing owner-occupier (+12.5%) and investor (+22.5%) lending.

 “When you compare investor growth in new housing finance to owner occupiers, it's much stronger,” says Eliza Owen.

-“Investors in this country have a capital growth strategy and I think they're anticipating growth off the back of a potential cash rate reduction.”
+“Investors in this country have a capital growth strategy and I think they're anticipating growth off the back of cash rate reductions.”

-According to Dr Nalini Prasad, the growing home lending levels are despite a challenging set of circumstances for many Australians.
+According to Dr Nalini Prasad, the rise in home lending levels comes despite the challenging circumstances many Australians are facing.

 “Households have spent the large savings buffers that they accumulated during the COVID-19 pandemic.
 These buffers initially insulated household spending from the increase in interest rates, but with these savings buffers gone, interest rate increases are going to have more bite.”